American-Algerian War: War

-In 1785, Dey Muhammad ben-Osman Pasha declared war on the United States and his corsairs captured two American ships, Dauphin and Maria, in the Atlantic Ocean.
+In 1785, Dey Muhammad ben-Osman declared war on the United States, leading to the capture of two American ships by Algerian fleets.
+On July 25, 1785, Admiral Raïs Larbi seized the Maria, commanded by Isaac Stevens and his crew, approximately 48 hours from Cádiz in the Atlantic Ocean; this was followed by the capture of the Dauphin shortly thereafter.
 A rumor that Benjamin Franklin, who was en route from France to Philadelphia about that time, had been captured by Barbary pirates, caused considerable upset in the U.S. As a result, the U.S. was forced into direct negotiations with the Algerian regency.
 American envoy John Lamb arrived in Algiers on March 25, 1786 to negotiate the release of American prisoners.
 The dey of Algiers demanded a ransom of $59,496 for the 21 American captives.
 However, the negotiations failed, as the financially struggling U.S. couldn't afford a navy or the tribute needed for protection.
 Lamb returned home empty-handed.
 This marked the first direct political engagement between independent U.S. and Algiers.
 The U.S. successfully formed a treaty with Morocco in 1786, yet couldn't satisfy Algiers financially.
 Thomas Jefferson, then U.S. Minister to France, was inclined to the idea of confronting Algiers with force.
 He wrote in his autobiography:

 I was very unwilling that we should acquiesce in the European humiliation of paying a tribute to those lawless pirates and endeavored to form an association of the powers subject to habitual depredations from them.